Site Overview: What's Where and How to Find It

 Our goal is to present media literacy in a fashion that is easily understood and that is consistent.
 These foundations are necessary to have a discipline with credible programs that are replicable, measurable and scalable, and CML's methodology allows for an approach that can be utilized world-wide.
 We welcome you to our website and to the field that offers citizens a path to lifelong learning - media literacy.

 CML President and CEO

 Topic and Subject Pull-down Menus

-Available only to subscribers of the CML MediaLit Kit site, a host of excellent teaching materials are available and searchable by topic or subject area.
+The CML MediaLit Kit site offers a host of excellent teaching materials available and searchable by topic or subject area.
 Choose one of the topic or subject areas in the pull down menus above and voilà, a collection of key background articles, practical teaching ideas, recommended books, videos and teaching resources plus relevant links to significant sites.
 These topic areas will continue to be expanded as resources and connections are identified and evaluated.
 Subscribe Now!

 CML MediaLit Kit

 The CML MediaLit Kit, a framework for learning and teaching in a media age, contains the tools necessary to launch a media literacy program and to sustain it.
 CML's basic framework, lessons, curricula, assessments, professional development modules, books, articles and case studies on the Theory, Practice and Implementation of media literacy programs can be found, as well as translations of basic materials